Callsheet

 const updateFilm = useMutation(calls.rest.films.update);

 This is the same shared call surface used throughout the rest of the Callsheet docs.
 The only difference here is the typed source the calls were built from.
-To add shared defaults or invalidation rules, read Using Callsheet with React Query.

 Without code generation

-pnpm add @callsheet/ts-rest
+pnpm add @callsheet/react-query @callsheet/ts-rest

-sh npm add @callsheet/ts-rest
+npm install @callsheet/react-query @callsheet/ts-rest

-yarn add @callsheet/ts-rest
+yarn add @callsheet/react-query @callsheet/ts-rest

 src/calls.ts